Coogee Hotel: Modern uses

-The hotel was not demolished, and the road it sits on - originally Rockingham Road, now Cockburn Road - did not get developed into a high-capacity road to Rockingham.
+The hotel was not demolished, and the road it sits on — originally Rockingham Road, now Cockburn Road — did not get developed into a high-capacity road to Rockingham.
 Instead, Main Roads focused on the development of Stock Road and the Kwinana Freeway, leaving the Coogee area relatively untouched.
 The hotel was rented to the Coogee Progress Association, for use as offices and meeting rooms, though never formally leased.
-The post office and store was later converted into a private residence.
+The post office and store were later converted into a private residence.

-Over the years there have been many planning proposals made for the use of the hotel, from a new bar and restaurant and a new hotel, through to a mixed retail and office space, with playgrounds, gardens and carparks surrounding it.
+Over the years there have been many planning proposals made for the use of the hotel, from a new bar and restaurant and a new hotel, through to a mixed retail and office space, with playgrounds, gardens, and carparks surrounding it.
 In 1990, Jana Holdings Pty Ltd was granted an eleven-year lease with permission to extend and renovate the existing structure.
 This resulted in the addition of the north wing of the building, deviating from the style of the old hotel in certain points, such as the height of walls and the style of verandah.
 The building was heritage listed in 2001.

 Restaurateur Nic Trimboli and property developer Adrian Fini bought the building from Main Roads in 2017 with the intention of opening the building as a restaurant.
 The restaurant refurbishment was underway in December 2019, and reopened as Coogee Common on 5 March 2020.